duncangraham/duncangraham.github.io/_posts/2014-8-1-living-with-less.markdown

 ---
 layout: entry
 title:  "Living With Less"
-type: "writing"
+category: "writing"
+tag: writing
 date:   2014-08-01 17:30:00
 ---

 <!-- Post specific styles -->
 <style>

 </style>

 <!-- Post Content -->
 A year ago I moved from my house in DC to the suburbs.
 A weekend of schlepping boxes of belongings was a vexing way to realize how much I had amassed over the years and how it weighed me down.
 After the move I decided to give myself a year to simplify.
 The goal: 100 possesions.

 I donated books and clothes, decluttered, and changed my purchasing habits.
 I became more selective and concerned with quality.
 There wasn't any room for things that were mediocre.

 Two days ago I moved to San Francisco with 2 backpacks stuffed with the result of my efforts.
 Here's what I brought with me: